sva15/terraform-aws-infra/README.md

 - **S3 Bucket**: Bucket information (if created)
 - **IAM Role**: Execution role details
 - **VPC Configuration**: Network configuration used
+- **RDS Database**: Connection information and instance details
+- **Secrets Manager**: Secret ARNs for database credentials
+- **ECR Repositories**: Container registry URLs
+- **EC2 Instance**: Instance details and connection information

 ## Best Practices

+1. **Security First**: Always use `use_secrets_manager = true` for production deployments
+2. **IAM Role Naming**: Follow the `HCL-User-Role-insightgen-servicename` naming convention for all IAM roles
-1. **Layer Organization**: Group related dependencies in layers (e.g., data processing, API clients)
+3. **Layer Organization**: Group related dependencies in layers (e.g., data processing, API clients)
-2. **Function Naming**: Use descriptive names for zip files as they become function names
+4. **Function Naming**: Use descriptive names for zip files as they become function names
-3. **Environment Separation**: Use separate AWS accounts or regions for different environments
+5. **Environment Separation**: Use separate AWS accounts or regions for different environments
-4. **Tagging**: Leverage the global tagging strategy for cost allocation and resource management
+6. **Tagging**: Leverage the global tagging strategy for cost allocation and resource management
-5. **Security**: Review IAM policies and VPC configurations for your specific use case
+7. **Network Security**: Deploy resources in private subnets with restrictive security groups
+8. **Encryption**: Enable encryption for all data at rest and in transit
+9. **Access Control**: Use IAM roles with least privilege principles
+10. **Monitoring**: Enable CloudWatch logging and monitoring for all resources
+11. **Backup Strategy**: Configure appropriate backup retention periods for production

 ## Troubleshooting